s-mehnert/Envelope-Budgeting-API/README.md

 # [REST API](https://envelope-budgeting-api.onrender.com) for Envelope Budgeting

 Using [Envelope Budgeting](https://www.thebalancemoney.com/what-is-envelope-budgeting-1293682) principles, this API allows users to manage their personal budget.
 At this point the project serves mainly to demonstrate the workings of an API and can be accessed via a simple front-end.
-The total budget available is hard coded to $5000 and settings won't be stored beyond the current session.
+The total budget available is hard coded to $5000 and any changes to the envelopes are subject to anybody accessing the website and won't be stored in a database.

 ## Technology used

 Back-End: Express.js
 Front-End: HTML, CSS, JavaScript
-Deployed via: GitHub Pages and Render
+Deployed via: Render

 ## Routes